addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-Here we use colon notation (:id) to tell express that this part of the route is dynamic.
-We also use the findById function on BookModel to get a single result.
-Now you can get a single book by adding its id to the URL like this:
+Here we use colon notation (:id) to tell Express that this part of the route is dynamic.
+We also use the `findById` function on BookModel to get a single result.
+If you restart node, you can get a single book by adding the id previously returned to the URL like this:

 ```javascript
 jQuery.get( '/api/books/4f95a8cb1baa9b8a1b000006', function( data, textStatus, jqXHR ) {